 Doctors are now becoming more open to prescribing antibiotics that children can take in case they get travelers' diarrhea.
 Azithromycin can be useful in children.
 Parents should check with their pediatricians before leaving home.

 Nursing mothers should continue to breastfeed.
 The time to wean a child is not in the middle of travel.
-Continue even if the mother has diarrhea -- but she must ensure that she is getting plenty of hydration.
+Continue even if the mother has diarrhea -- but they must ensure that they are getting plenty of hydration.